#Removing previous datasets in memory

 Because qnorm

-works in the opposite direction, we will use the probabilities (that the randomly generated variable X takes on a value less than or equal to x) to recreate the values in our sequence
+works in the opposite direction, we will use the probabilities (that the randomly generated variable X takes on a value less than or equal to x) to recreate the heights in our sequence

 dummy_df_q<-data.frame(dummy_df_q)